mobizt/Firebase-ESP8266/src/README.md

 param **`dataObj`** - Firebase Data Object to hold data and instances.

-param **`path`** - Target database path which integer data will be set.
+param **`path`** - Target database path in which integer data will be set.

 param **`intValue`** - Integer value to set.

-return **`Boolean`** type status indicates the success of operation.
+return **`Boolean`** type status indicates the success of the operation.

-Call [FirebaseData object].dataType to determine what type of data that successfully stores in database.
+Call [FirebaseData object].dataType to determine what type of data successfully stores in the database.

-Call [FirebaseData object].intData will return the integer value of payload returned from server.
+Call [FirebaseData object].intData will return the integer value of the payload returned from the server.

 ```C++
 bool setInt(FirebaseData &dataObj, const String &path, int intValue);